Pictures tell the story of our city centre’s transformation

 It’s easy to forget how our upgraded streets, lanes and squares in the city centre looked before the digging started.
 So we've compiled some pictures of the transition.

-Have a look at how downtown looked before July 2021 and the transformation when six projects were completed including a strengthened seawall.
+Have a look at how downtown looked before July 2021 when six projects were completed including a strengthened seawall.
 This was a $350million investment in a programme to transform our waterfront.

 Te Wānanga upgrade